VortexCoyote/hyprfocus/README.md

 # hyprfocus

-an animation plugin for us borderless folks inspired by [flashfocus](https://github.com/fennerm/flashfocus)!
+An animation plugin for us borderless folks inspired by [flashfocus](https://github.com/fennerm/flashfocus)!

 ![preview](hyprfocus.gif)

-to use hyprfocus, add the plugin and add this to your config:
+To use hyprfocus, add the plugin and add this to your config:
 ```
 plugin:hyprfocus {
     enabled = yes